Primary

 Keep your entire spine, head, and arms in contact with the wall throughout.
 If you can't maintain contact, work within your available range rather than forcing it.

-Want Wall Slide in your program?
+See where Wall Slide fits in your weekly plan

 Stand with back against wall.